 People are more accessible here than anywhere else in the world.
 You could easily at a social event in Hong Kong and be sitting next to a CEO or VP of a major multinational company.
 You can engage in a discussion, and he or she will respond to you.

-That sort of thing would seldom happen in France.
+That sort of thing would seldom happen in other countries.
 Here, it happens every day.
 A lot of people come over here with just a suitcase, and a few weeks later they find a job.